-SACRAMENTO, Calif. – Small nonfarm businesses in 16 South Dakota counties are now eligible to apply for low‑interest federal disaster loans from the U.S. Small Business Administration, announced Director Tanya N. Garfield of SBA’s Disaster Field Operations Center-West.
-These loans offset economic losses because of reduced revenues caused by drought in the following primary counties that began Oct.
-4, 2022.
+SACRAMENTO, Calif. – Small nonfarm businesses in 26 South Dakota counties and neighboring counties in Iowa and Nebraska are now eligible to apply for low‑interest federal disaster loans from the U.S. Small Business Administration, announced Director Tanya N. Garfield of SBA’s Disaster Field Operations Center-West.
+These loans offset economic losses because of reduced revenues caused by drought in the following primary counties that began April 15, 2022.

 “SBA eligibility covers both the economic impacts on businesses dependent on farmers and ranchers that have suffered agricultural production losses caused by the disaster and businesses directly impacted by the disaster,” Garfield said.